Front Crawl Timing and Coordination

 What Exactly Is 'Timing'?

 When we talk about timing, we usually refer to the number of leg kicks per arm pull cycle.
 In other words, how many times our legs kick in the time it takes for our arms to complete one arm pull cycle.
+But it’s how our breathing fits into the timing and coordination sequence that is crucial to maintaining a smooth and hopefully effortless swimming stroke.

-Front Crawl Timing Demonstration
+Front Crawl Coordination Video Demonstration

-FREE EBOOK: all of the technique tips here can be found in my 'Front Crawl Technique' book, along with a couple of bonus drills to help you perfect some essential parts of the stroke.
+FREE EBOOK: all of the technique tips here can be found in my 'Front Crawl Technique' book, along with a couple of bonus drills to help you perfect some essential parts of your swimming stroke.

 Don't miss out!
 Click here to grab a FREE copy of my book.